sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 <br>

 #### **Overview**
 This project focused on designing a high-speed quadruped inspired by the biomechanics of agile animals like greyhounds.
-The primary goal was to develop a modular quadruped capable of efficient locomotion by integrating mechanical innovation with reinforcement learning (RL).
+The primary goal was to develop a simulation of a quadruped capable of efficient locomotion by integrating mechanical innovation with reinforcement learning (RL).
 The project consisted of three phases:

   1. **Simulation of various robot designs** to optimize locomotion parameters.
   2. **Development of walking gaits using RL** in simulated environments.
   3. **Construction of a modular quadruped** for real-world deployment and evaluation.

-Here is the **[link](https://github.com/sdalal1/Fast-Quadruped-)** to the github repository
+Here is the **[link](https://github.com/sdalal1/Fast-Quadruped-)** to the github repository.

 <div class="row">